F-Code-AI-Crew/Training/drafts/day_07.md

 ```

 ### 5. **Abstraction**
 Abstraction hides implementation details and only exposes essential functionality.
-In Python, we use abstract classes to enforce this concept.
+The goal of abstraction is to simplify objectives.
+In Python, we could use `abstract base class` mechanism to implement this concept.

 #### Example of Abstraction
 ```python